Knorsker/Knorsker.github.io/index.markdown

        src="A3\Geoplot_density.html"
        width="1100"
        height="350">
-_Figure 7: XXX_
+_Figure 7: A geoplot of the number of bike spots in the districts of Copenhagen.
+The markers visualize the amount of bike spots for the located bike rack._

-*Figure 7* shows the placement of each registered bike rack, where the size and opacity of each dot are correlated to the number of spots for the given bike rack, as well as the total number of bike spots pr. district.
+*Figure 7* shows the placement of each registered bike rack, where the size and opacity of each dot are correlated to the number of spots for the given bike rack, as well as the total number of bike spots per district.
 This is to show the density of bike racks across Copenhagen and the density of clusters within the districts.
 The opacity for each dot is linear to the size.
 This function is chosen such that a cluster of bike racks close to each other is shown more clearly as the opacity for each data point is added up.
 The size of each dot is also a linear function of the size.
 This function is chosen to favour larger bike racks as a bike rack of 240 bike spots physically takes up more space than that of 2 bike spots.
 Here it can be seen that large clusters of bike racks are located at major train and bus stations such as Valby Station, Carlsberg Station, Hovedbanegården, Nøreport Station and Husum Station.
 Looking at districts on Amager, most of the major bike racks are also located along metro stops on the M1 metro line and M2 metro line.
 This showcases how it is a priority to make it accessible to connect bike traffic with public transport.
 This is to support the commuters that travel a longer distance, where they prefer not to bike all the way.
 This is also to support the many commuters that use public transport to travel to the city or out of the city.

 This plot also shows how the density of bike racks is unevenly distributed within each district.
 Looking at Vesterbro-Kongens Enghave it can be seen that most bike racks within this district are located at Vesterbro which is the part of the district closest to the center of the city.